Ben Affleck: 2020–present: Supporting roles and Artists Equity

 In 2022, Affleck and Ana de Armas starred in Adrian Lyne's thriller Deep Water, an adaptation of Patricia Highsmith's novel.
 It was released on streaming service Hulu and received largely negative reviews.
 Justin Chang of the Los Angeles Times said Affleck "excels at playing the emasculated dreamboat, the golden boy gone to seed."
 Adam Nayman of The Ringer said the film "serves as an example of his formidable skill set within a very specific range": "What used to seem like the callow cockiness of a handsome front-runner has hardened—and deepened—into a kind of grizzled charisma, the gravitas of a frat boy facing down his own expiration date."
 He also made a cameo appearance in Smith's Clerks III.

-Affleck's fifth directorial project, Air, about Nike's signing of Michael Jordan, premiered at the SXSW Film Fesitval on March 18, 2023 and will be given a wide theatrical release by Amazon Studios on April 5, 2023.
-Affleck has a supporting role as Phil Knight, while other cast members include Matt Damon, Viola Davis, Chris Tucker, and Jason Bateman.
-The film is the first release from Affleck and Damon's independent production company Artists Equity, which aims to share profits with all stakeholders.
+Affleck's fifth directorial project, Air, about Nike's creation of the Air Jordan, premiered in 2023 and was well-reviewed.
+The movie starred Matt Damon and Viola Davis, with Affleck playing a supporting role as Phil Knight.
+It marked the first release from Affleck and Damon's independent production company Artists Equity, which aims to share profits with all stakeholders.
 Affleck serves as the company's CEO and intends to work exclusively for Artists Equity as a filmmaker.
-Affleck will make cameo appearances as Batman in two 2023 releases; The Flash and Aquaman and the Lost Kingdom.
-In addition, he will star as a detective in Robert Rodriguez's action thriller Hypnotic, due for theatrical release in May 2023.
+In a review of Air for The Ringer, Adam Nayman wrote that Affleck, while not a "masterful" filmmaker, "has a gift for pacing and working with actors ...
+He and Damon spend most of the time pumping each other up, and the chemistry between them is undeniable."
+David Sims of The Atlantic said Air was "a great return to Affleck's original impulses as a director: It's a fun, well-made film for grown-ups that gives its actors room to flesh out their characters."
+Also in 2023, Affleck starred as a detective in Robert Rodriguez's action thriller Hypnotic and made a cameo appearance as Batman in the film The Flash.

-Humanitarian work
+In 2025, Affleck starred in the action thriller The Accountant 2.
+He has two Netflix films in post-production.
+He directed and starred opposite Gillian Anderson in the kidnapping thriller Animals while he and Damon will star as police officers in the crime thriller The Rip.